 “The clues were just challenging enough that it was immensely satisfying when the answer clicked.
 Our team's consensus: ‘Just the right level of challenging.’
 The answers had us in stitches.
 We're still talking about it the next day.
 It was such a fun break from our day-to-day remote work and a great upside to the end of 2020.”— Dawn at Textio

-We’ve run online trivia & puzzle games for a few dozen companies and organizations, including:
+We’ve built games and run events for dozens of companies and organizations, including:

 I work with very smart, very discerning colleagues who can be difficult to impress, at best.
 This was the perfect creative mix of head-scratching, fun, a-ha moments.
 I 100% recommend The Mystery League.— Annette at IDEO

 Sandor Weisz runs The Mystery League.
 He has been making puzzles and games since he was a teenager.
-He's a member of the National Puzzler's League, and he writes puzzles any chance he can get, which you can find @pzlr on Twitter, in the Mystery League newsletter, or occasionally on the NPR Sunday puzzle.
-He lives in Chicago with his wife, two kids, and a dog.
+He's a member of the National Puzzler's League.
+He writes puzzles any chance he can get, which you can find at our Signals newsletter, @pzlr on Twitter, @mysteryleague on Instagram, or occasionally on the NPR Sunday puzzle.
+He lives in Chicago with his wife, two kids, and dog.